rotem007/tutorial-repo/README.md

-# Some description of the project
+# Some description of the project!